-James Sumberg is an agriculturalist by training and has over 25 years experience working on small-scale farming systems and agricultural research policy in sub-Saharan Africa and Latin America.
-A key research interest has been the dynamics of change within agricultural systems.
+James Sumberg is an agriculturalist by training and has over 35 years’ experience working on small-scale farming systems and agricultural policy, primarily in sub-Saharan Africa.

 Over the last decade his research has focused primarily on youth and employment in rural Africa.
 Key concerns have been how young people engage with the rural economy, and the potential of the rural economy to provide decent jobs.
 A secondary but long-term research focus is knowledge politics in development-oriented agronomy.